bbbradsmith/lotwtool/readme.txt

 The editor will automatically undo the patch in memory, but if the file is accidentally left unsaved after a test, the patch may persist.
-This can be removed in the Miscellaneous / Cheat menu.
+This can be removed in the Global menu.

-I recommend also using the Miscellaneous / Cheat menu to give yourself all items, and a supply of keys as well, and editing the home map 3,16 to put a ladder next to the door of the Drasle residence to enter more quickly.
+I recommend also using the Global menu to give yourself all items, and a supply of keys as well, and editing the home map 3,16 to put an extra ladder next to the door of the Drasle residence to enter more quickly.

 The Inn in map 1,16 will look strange in the editor.
 To make changes to it,